sbarnwell88/Hangman-Game/README.md

 * Play Again button
 * Correct word appears if user loses
 * Buttons change colors if clicked
+* Hint button displays how many vowels are in a word

 ## Future Developments